Basic Directory Processing

 ### Terminal Output (Default)

-By default, all summaries are displayed in your terminal one after another:
+By default, all summaries are displayed in your terminal after processing completes:

 ```bash